Documentation Index

 Creating a Covert Copy

-Enter the region for the Covert Copy bucket.
-For the other settings, it is recommended to keep the default values as shown in the screenshot below.
+4. Enter the region for the Covert Copy bucket.
+For the other settings, Wasabi recommends that you keep the default values (shown below).
 Click Next.

 This configuration example discusses the use of Wasabi's us-central-1 storage region for the Covert Copy bucket.
 For a list of regions, see Available Storage Regions.
 The region must be in the same continent as the source bucket.

-Enter your MFA code on the next screen.
-Then, click Create Bucket.
+5. Enter your MFA code on the next screen.
+Click Create Bucket.

-There is no estimated time for how long the Covert Copy process will take, as there are many variables affecting it, such as how many objects are in the source bucket.
+7. There is no estimated time for how long the Covert Copy process will take, as there are many variables affecting it, such as how many objects are in the source bucket.
 It may take a significant amount of time.
-When the process is complete, the Covert Copy Status will show Covert Copy Completed.
+Upon completion, the Covert Copy Status will show Covert Copy Completed.

 Resuming Backups

 Enable the Wasabi storage location for future backups.
-Log in to the Commvault Command Center and disable the setting, as shown below.
+Log in to the Commvault Command Center and disable the setting.

 Restoring From the Covert Copy